jrojas-partners/mifel-mx-widgets-readme/README.md

 ### First steps 👟👟

-The application sesson looks for `.local-liquid-variables.js` file in the `src/liquid/` directory then to have to apply the session token in order to start the application.
+The application session looks for `.local-liquid-variables.js` file in the `src/liquid/` directory then to have to apply the session token in order to start the application.

 ```
 export default {